calmm-js/documentation/introduction-to-calmm.md

 Note that above we use `K` when we are dealing with an observable and we use Ramda's [`map`](http://ramdajs.com/0.19.0/docs/#map) to map over the array of names.
-Instead of `K`, one could also use the `map` operation of observables:
+Instead of `K`, one could also use the `map` method of observables:

 ```jsx
 const ListOfNames = ({names}) =>